Lyniiiix/Lyniiiix/README.md

 ## Hi There ! 👋
 <p>
    I'm a passionate developer based in France !
+   17yo Student
 </p>

 ## Socials 👋